-In September 2016, The Money Charity released ‘Financial education in schools: how to fix two lost years?’ – original research into the state of financial education in English schools two years after its introduction to the Maths and Citizenship curriculums.
+In September 2016, The Money Charity released ‘Financial Education in schools: how to fix two lost years?’ – original research into the state of Financial Education in English schools two years after its introduction to the Maths and Citizenship curricula.

 The picture drawn by the 126 teachers we surveyed showed that the great leap forward we had hoped for did not happen.
 In part this was because incentives and funding for schools were still not in place, timetables remained rigid and other subjects competed for space.

 Simply adding provisions to the curriculum, it turned out, was not a magic wand that could make financial education happen.

 But we also found that schools just don’t have the capacity to deliver financial education without help.
 Teachers are people like the rest of us, and many lack the confidence, knowledge and skills to deliver the financial education that young people need.

 As our original report found, two-thirds of teachers don’t believe that financial education is even “somewhat effective”.
 A great part of solving this must be for schools to overcome their current lack of capacity.

 In this short report, we argue that schools should be supported to build up their own capacity to deliver financial education in house, but also that schools and policy makers must embrace and pour resources into using outside experts to deliver financial education directly.